steve4835/adversarial-alarm-clock/README.md

 If the RTC is absent or loses power, the device falls back to the ESP32's internal `getLocalTime()` after a successful NTP sync.
 If neither source is available the display shows dashes.

 If booting after today's alarm time has already passed, the alarm is automatically skipped for that day.

+I realized after I finished the project that between the battery failover and the daily NTP sync, the RTC was probably wholly unnecessary.
+It will never lose power, and NTP keeps the system clock accurate.

 ## Display indicators